cs-open-project/projectsfound/README.md

 Description: Toree provides applications with a mechanism to interactively and remotely access Apache Spark.

 介绍: Toree provides applications with a mechanism to interactively and remotely access Apache Spark.

-### Wayang[Incubating]

-Description: Wayang is a cross-platform data processing system that aims at decoupling the business logic of data analytics applications from concrete data processing platforms, such as Apache Flink or Apache Spark.
-Hence, it tames the complexity that arises from the "Cambrian explosion" of novel data processing platforms that we currently witness.

-介绍: Wayang is a cross-platform data processing system that aims at decoupling the business logic of data analytics applications from concrete data processing platforms, such as Apache Flink or Apache Spark.
-Hence, it tames the complexity that arises from the "Cambrian explosion" of novel data processing platforms that we currently witness.

 ### XTable[Incubating]